scheerchristian/CS-Python-Utilities/README.md

 # CS-Python-Utilities
-A loose collection of python functions that I frequently use in my research.
+A personal collection of reusable scientific Python utilities

 ## Features